 - and so much more.

 Not only will an accountant help foresee and prevent problems, they can also find business-changing opportunities you might’ve missed.
-Your accountant has the in-depth knowledge to guide you as your business takes off, spotting investment opportunities or formulating a plan for how you can make the most of your profits.
+Your accountant has the in-depth knowledge to guide you on how to start your creative business, spotting investment opportunities or formulating a plan for how you can make the most of your profits.

 Sometimes, all it takes is a single sale or new client for your business to change overnight.
 Take our client, Carrie, who’s jewelry business was growing steadily when a contract with a wholesaler nearly doubled her profits.
 A sudden change like this, even a positive one, can be paralyzing.
 What’s next?
 What does this mean?
 For me?
 My business?
 My taxes?
 By investing the time and money at the very start of her business to correctly set up her systems with us, Carrie didn’t miss a beat and was able to save, and invest, far more than if she had been doing things on her own.
 You can read more about Carrie’s story here.